Hamiltonian derivation of the point vortex model from the two-dimensional nonlinear Schr\"odinger equation: Transforming the Hamiltonian

 \subsubsection{Self-interaction kinetic energy $H_<$}

-$H_<$ contains the sum of all contributions where both integration variables $\mathbf{x}$ and $\mathbf{x}'$ lie within distance $a$ of the same vortex, say the $j$th, i.e.\ within the ball $\mathcal{B}_a(\mathbf{x}_j)$, as shown in figure \ref{fig:Hcontribs}(a).
+$H_<$ contains the sum of all contributions where both integration variables $\mathbf{x}$ and $\mathbf{x}'$ lie within distance $a$ of the same vortex, say the $j$th, i.e.\ within the ball $\mathcal{B}_a(\mathbf{x}_j)$, as shown in Fig.\ \ref{fig:Hcontribs}(a).

-Clearly $H_<$ gives the total energy due to the self-interaction of the $N$ vortices.
-By assumption the vortices of our system are well separated; to leading order we treat each as giving an identical contribution.
-Therefore
+Clearly, $H_<$ gives the total energy due to the self-interaction of the $N$ vortices.
+By assumption, the vortices of our system are well-separated; to leading order we treat each as giving an identical contribution.
+Therefore,

 Furthermore, the $\xi \ll a$ assumption allows us to formally send $a\to\infty$ when calculating this integral.